harrisoncramer/go-shell-run/README.md

 ## Security

-This package relies solely on the passage of a specific header called `token` to validate inbound requests.
-You likely will also want to firewall the port you choose to open this server on, since you'll be allowing shell access to your machine.
+In order to validate an inbound request, this server checks that a specific header called `token` matches what you set in your server configuration.
+You may also want to firewall the port you choose only for specfic IP addresses, since this server enables shell access to your machine.
 Be careful!

 ## Installation and Use